bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 that the first two columns are to be set in the style of monospaced text, and last one the roman(default) text.
 The letters are: t(monospaced), i(italic), b(bold), s(slanted), and r(default) fonts.

+The "format" is to be expected a list of formatting group specifications.
+For instance, "%s%.3f" is to express that the first column is to be maintained as is, and the second one formatted to be a floating point number with 3 decimal places.

 The "vrules" and "hrules" attributes are designed to manually insert vertical/horizontal rules between rows and columns.
 Note these two attribuets